johnsonjh/dps8m-proxy/README.md

 * ✅ Full IPv6 support
 * ✅ Access control whitelist/blacklist (by IP address or CIDR block)
 * ✅ Session monitoring and logging (by date/time and host)
-* ✅ Automatic log compression
+* ✅ Automatic log compression (gzip, xz, zstandard)
 * ✅ Banners for accepted, denied, and blocked connections
 * ✅ Session connection monitoring with idle time tracking (and optional timeouts)
 * ✅ Interactive connection management for administrators